|

 started moving around in threes andWolfram was fairly surewith

-a discreet escort of human guards.
+a discreet escort of men.

 It would be much easier to take the woman.
 When she was not with